rjsalamanca/ppl-tracker/README.md

    - Bugs are created when there is no information in the child.
 EX: Routine with no Routine Days.
 [X] Workouts not updating when changing calendar date.
 [X] Workouts Schedule for Today not properly updating when calendar is changed.
-[IP] Initial reload for 'Workouts Scheduled for Today' displays tomorrows workout.
+[X] Initial reload for 'Workouts Scheduled for Today' displays tomorrows workout.
    - Back end issue caused by using Math.ceil instead of Math.floor [X] Bug is back after reworking hooks.
-Look at INSERT ISSUE BUG [IP] Bug is back after reworking with cookies.
+Look at INSERT ISSUE BUG [X] Bug is back after reworking with cookies.
+      - Accidentally removed a useEffect hook.
+Added it back and it's working fine.
 [X] Select button does not change when selecting reps when creating a routine, but changes in the back end.
    [X] Select bug is back.
 Need to work on ternary.
 FIXED - Just changed default value to 1.
    [X] Select bug is back AGAIN, after changing hooks.
 Look at INSERT ISSUE BUG